realdeepnandi/board-infinity-task/README.md

 * Change the directory `cd board-infinity-task`
 * Run the server `npm start`
 * The server is running at [localhost:3000](http://localhost:3000)
+* Make sure your MongoDB is installed and running.
+For installing MongoDB locally refer [this](https://docs.mongodb.com/manual/installation/)

 # Components of the code